What is a Bulging Disc?

 Traditional treatments for bulging discs include options such as:

 - Using anti-inflammatory medication to temporarily relieve the pain that occurs due to a bulging disc.
-It must be noted, however, that this is not really a treatment method, but rather a way to manage the pain, as what the medication does it to temporarily mask the symptoms, but not actually treat them.
+It must be noted, however, that this is not really a treatment method, but rather a way to manage the pain, as what the pain medication does it to temporarily mask the symptoms, but not actually treat them.

 - Steroid injections